SummaryRead the full fact sheet

 - addressing the underlying disorder – for example, treatment of high blood pressure

-- lifestyle changes – such as regular gentle physical activity, losing excess body fat, stopping smoking, adhering to a low-fat and low-salt diet, restricting alcohol and having adequate rest
+- lifestyle changes – such as regular gentle physical activity, losing excess body fat, stopping smoking, adhering to healthy eating patterns with low salt, restricting alcohol and having adequate rest

 - surgery – to replace narrowed or leaking heart valves